|

 all down and curvy.
 Chewing just a little bit (perhaps a

-1/2 tablespoon) promptly brought relief.
+1/2 tablespoon, a bit at a time) brought lasting relief.
 For a “nervous

 stomach”, or nausea associated with panic and anxiety

-attacks, it is the first herb I would think of, and in my
+attacks, it is among the first herbs I think of; again, a

-a wonderful breath freshener (or so I think…).
-My wife
+a wonderful breath freshener (or, well, I think so…

 once fell asleep with a root in her mouth and woke up